chris-stanton50/particles-cdssm/README.md

 - Neuroscience (e.g Fitzhugh-Nagumo/Duffing-Van-Der-Pol)
 - Finance (Black-Scholes-Merton/Heston/Cox-Ingersoll-Ross)

-Furthermore, in these applications, K-step ahead forecasting is often the main goal of the modelling exercise.
+Furthermore, for these applications, K-step ahead forecasting is often the main goal of the modelling exercise.
 For example, we might want to predict the population in K years time, or we may want to predict a stock price the next day.
 The online nature of particle filters makes them ideal for cross-validating forecasting performance of these models.
 It is much less efficient computationally to attempt this using offline inference methods such as MCMC.
 Furthermore, generated predictions are inherently probabilistic, so we get uncertainty quantification for free.

 ## Can I not just use the particles package instead of this one?

 There are challenges associated with using SMC methods to conduct inference when the latent states come from a diffusion observed at discrete times: the most problematic one is that the transition denity between the latent states is intractable for all but the simplest of models.
-This package implements SMC methods that are able to successfully able to overcome this and other issues, using an approach originally forumated in the context of Markov Chain Monte Carlo (MCMC) methods known as **Data Augmentation**.
+This package implements SMC methods that are able to successfully able to overcome this and other issues, using an approach originally formulated in the context of Markov Chain Monte Carlo (MCMC) methods known as **Data Augmentation**.

 For further details on the issues involved with using SMC for CD-SSMs and how it is possible to implement particle-based methods despite these issues, see the publication that motivated the development of this package [Particle Based Inference for Continuous-Discrete State Space Models](https://arxiv.org/abs/2407.15666v1#) and the references therein.

 ## What SMC algorithms are implemented in this package?

 Below is the full list of SMC methods that one can implement for inference in the class of CD-SSMs.
 Sequential Monte Carlo methods can be used for a broad range of inferential objectives.